Skeletons (Stevie Wonder song)

 "Skeletons" is a number-one R&B single performed by American recording artist Stevie Wonder from his 1987 Characters album.

 Song background

 The song is an R&B record about lies and deceptions being uncovered.
-The 12" extended version features short sound bites from prominent figures such as Col. Oliver North ("I am not ashamed of anything in my professional and personal conduct") and President Ronald Reagan ("The United States has not made concessions to those who hold our people captive in Lebanon") among others.
+The 12-inch extended version features short sound bites from prominent figures such as Col. Oliver North ("I am not ashamed of anything in my professional and personal conduct") and President Ronald Reagan ("The United States has not made concessions to those who hold our people captive in Lebanon") among others.
 This has remained a popular R&B uptempo song for Stevie Wonder, as well receiving airplay from urban radio stations.

+Critical reception

+Jon Pareles of the New York Times proclaimed, "The tune's synthesizer groove recalls Mr. Wonder's Superstition, while the chorus echoes P-Funk - and the combination makes moral indignation danceable."
+Ed Hogan of Allmusic described the tune as " a Wonder one-man band tour de force. " Lynn Van Matre of the Chicago Tribune also called Skeletons a "funky, danceable" tune.

 Music video

 The song's music video shows Stevie Wonder sitting on the front porch of his home, in a typical white-picket-fence American neighborhood.
 As the video progresses, he greets his archetypical neighbors, and we are shown who they are; then we are shown their "skeletons", or secrets.
 Karen Black is featured as the "perfect" mother and housewife who is secretly an alcoholic.
 Next is the businessman, a "pillar of the community" who cross-dresses in private.
 Then, the "all-American girl next door" is shown to be secretly being molested by her father.
 Lastly, we are shown the athletic "all-American boy next door" who is actually a cocaine addict.